Joy-Anna Duggar Eager To Become A Mother

 Capping recent leaks hinting at a fast-approaching Duggar wedding, Joy-Anna reveals in a new video that preparations for her big day are on full-swing.

-Hand-in-hand with fiance Austin Forsyth, Joy-Anna talks about Michelle’s support in wedding planning and helping her cope with the stress of the situation.
+Hand-in-hand with fiancé Austin Forsyth, Joy-Anna talks about Michelle’s support in wedding planning and helping her cope with the stress of the situation.
 The video shows the Duggar children at home sharing memories of their times with Michelle as a tribute to her on Mother’s Day.
 Joy’s excitement is hardly concealed when she looks at Austin and states her eagerness to have a child.

 Joy’s excitement about her wedding and path to motherhood is infectious as revealed from the expression on Jessa Seewald’s face as she turns to look at her sister when the latter begins to talk marriage.
 This is not the first time she has expressed eagerness to become a mother.
 Earlier, in an interview to Crown of Beauty magazine, Joy-Anna said she sees herself as a mother in five years.